-3.17 What if a worker has been identified as having had close contact with someone diagnosed with coronavirus (COVID-19)?
+4.3 What if a worker has been identified as having had close contact with someone diagnosed with coronavirus (COVID-19)?

-3.17.1 A worker must self-quarantine at home for 14 days if they have come in close contact with a person who has a confirmed case of coronavirus (COVID-19) and will be required by DHHS to have a COVID-19 test at Day 11 of the guarantine.
+4.3.1 A worker must self-quarantine at home for 14 days if they have come in close contact with a person who has a confirmed case of coronavirus (COVID-19) and will be required by DHHS to have a COVID-19 test at Day 11 of the quarantine period, or if they do not agree, will have their quarantine extended to a total of 24 days from their last exposure to the virus.

-3.17.2 Close contact is defined as:
+4.3.2 Close contact is defined as: